DrBranestawm/BCAR/README.md

 Switch your ear to the one you want the secondary ear to be.

   - /bcar ear2 : To save the secondary ears.

+  - /bcar earon : To turn the ear wiggling on.
+  - /bcar earoff : To turn the ear wiggling off.

 Tail